About There Will Be Blood

 Cast

 The principal cast — Daniel Day-Lewis, Paul Dano, Ciarán Hinds — is the kind of ensemble that art-house audiences will recognize from adjacent festival titles.
 Independent casting tends to favor performers who can carry a long take, hold a quiet scene, and trust a director's control of pace; this film is no exception.
-Cast notes and credits are useful for tracking through other adjacent indie work.

 Where to watch There Will Be Blood

-- Los Angeles, CA — booked at 2 independent cinemas.
+- Los Angeles, CA — listed at 2 independent cinemas.

-- Campbell, CA — booked at 1 independent cinema.
+- Campbell, CA — listed at 1 independent cinema.

-- Salt Lake City, UT — booked at 1 independent cinema.
+- Salt Lake City, UT — listed at 1 independent cinema.

-- Minneapolis, MN — booked at 1 independent cinema.
+- Minneapolis, MN — listed at 1 independent cinema.

-If your city isn't on the list, the film may still surface on a future repertory week or festival weekend; check our full cinema directory, or browse the next seven days of showtimes for last-minute additions.
+If your city isn't on the list, the film may still surface on a future repertory week or festival weekend; check our full cinema directory.

 Why it belongs on the indie circuit

 The independent and art-house exhibition circuit exists to surface films like this one — work that doesn't fit the wide-release calendar, doesn't have the marketing budget of a studio tentpole, and depends instead on programmers, critics, and word-of-mouth to find an audience.
 There Will Be Blood is a clean fit for that model: a 2h 38m drama work, made outside the studio system, that benefits from being seen on a real screen with a real audience rather than queued up on a streaming dashboard.
-The cinemas listed in the schedule above are the venues currently doing that work for this title.
+The cinemas in the cities listed above are the venues doing that work for this title.

 Cross-references

 If you are building a viewing schedule around this film, our Drama genre hub indexes adjacent work in the same tradition.
-Programmer notes are sometimes the fastest way to triangulate which other films share a sensibility.